 b) Briefly describe how the program requests and/or obtains additional faculty or staff (additional = not replacements for individuals who left).
 If multiple models are possible, indicate this and provide examples.

-The Program uses the following procedure when requesting to hire additional staff and faculty.
+The Program uses the following procedures when requesting to hire additional faculty or staff.